One of the stranger letters of the English Alphabet. It spends its life as an orphan and a wanderer, finding work where it can.

 I should add a link to I before E, except after C, when making the long 'A' or 'E' sound.
 Details and exceptions can be found at that node.

 'C' can be used in for the 'Sh' sound (voiced palato-alveolar fricative, or sometimes voiceless palato-alveolar fricative).
-When this sound appears in the middle of a word, C can be used, followed with 'io' (e.g. 'coercion', 'suspicion', 'atrocious').
+This is primarily in words of French origin ('chef', 'chandelier', 'Chicago', 'Michigan', and 'cache').
+Likewise, when the 'sh' sound appears in the middle of a word, C can be used followed with 'io' (e.g. 'coercion', 'suspicion', 'atrocious').

-If you have any suggestions for other rules, examples, or etc. that should be added, let me know.
+If you have any suggestions for other rules, examples, or etc., let me know.